T-MLA: A targeted multiscale log-exponential attack framework for neural image compression: Image complexity characterization

 \subsection{Full Correlation Analysis}

 \autoref{fig:full_correlation} shows correlation analysis between mean entropy and relative VIF drop across all datasets and compression models.
-For DIV2K and CLIC datasets, we excluded $10\%$ of samples with mean entropy $< 0.6$ and relative VIF drop $< 0.1$ due to significant variations in depth maps and texture distributions across these images (see in \autoref{fig:example-div-657}, \autoref{fig:example-div-155}, and \autoref{fig:example-div-049}).
+For DIV2K and CLIC datasets, we excluded $10\%$ of samples with mean entropy $< 0.6$ and relative VIF drop $< 0.1$.
+This filtering removes outliers with significant variations in depth maps and non-standard texture distributions (see examples in \autoref{fig:example-div-657}, \autoref{fig:example-div-155}, and \autoref{fig:example-div-049}).
+Crucially, this selection ensures that the complexity distribution of the larger datasets aligns with the standard Kodak benchmark, preventing results from being skewed by trivial, low-information samples and ensuring generalization to realistic, detail-rich content.

 The consistent negative correlation across all models confirms the entropy vulnerability relationship.
 Cheng2020-Attention (marked in orange in \autoref{fig:full_correlation}) exhibits weaker correlations than other architectures, suggesting enhanced robustness.